kneitinger/kneitinger.github.io/about.md

 ---
 <img src="{{ site.baseurl }}/img/selfie.jpg" alt="A picture of your truly" style="display: block; margin: 0 auto; width: 300px;"/>

-This is the personal blog for Kyle Kneitinger, things I find interesting, and projects I work on.
+This page is a collection of articles for projects I work on, things I learn, and workflows I find helpful.

-I grew up in Western New York, but now I am currently a student at Portland State University majoring in Computer Science.
-I am focusing my studies around audio synthesis, sound control interfaces, music creation software, and the ways in which our machines facilitate those with operating systems and programming languages.

-In my free time I like to play music, tinker with UNIXes, create DSP instruments/effects, farm, and play with the fine dogs that I live with.

-You can contact me with any of the options at the bottom of the page.
+I am an ops engineer by title and developer of open source software in my free time.
+I enjoy working on software synthesizers/audio tools, operating systems, *nix utilities, and cloud-free home automation electronics.

+I currently reside in Portland, OR in a swell communal house with, among other folks, my partner and our wonderful dogs.

+💜 💜 💜
+{: .center}